mcrisc/lexdecomp/README.md

 The implementation requires vectors to be stored in two files: `<base-name>.voc` and `<base-name>.npy`, which are, respectively, the vocabulary and vector files.
 The vocabulary (`.voc`) should be a plain text file containing one word per line, while the vector file (`.npy`) should contain a NumPy matrix, where each line is the vector of the corresponding word in the vocabulary.

+You can use the scripts in `tools` directory to get both the NumPy matrix and the vocabulary file from the original word2vec file (`.bin`).

 #### Decomposition